MachineEditor/MachineVideoEditor/README.md

 <p>Image scrappers bing, getty, google</p>
 <p>LJNormalize normalization script</p>

-<p>GPL code is licenced as <a href="https://www.gnu.org/licenses/gpl-faq.en.html#MereAggregation">aggregate</a>.
+<p>GPL code is handled as <a href="https://www.gnu.org/licenses/gpl-faq.en.html#MereAggregation">aggregate</a>.
 Script are executed via command line and their output is a file or text.</p>